• Blog

 Duty drawback allows businesses to get refunds on customs duties, taxes, and fees paid on imported goods that they eventually export or destroy.
+Especially with fluctuating global trade policies and tariffs, an effective duty drawback program is no longer just a bonus—it’s a critical component of a resilient supply chain strategy.
 This practice can drastically reduce costs and increase profitability, improving your bottom line.

 In this article, we’ll explore what duty drawback is, how it works, and the different types available that can benefit your business.